 The School encourages students by the end of their second full semester of study in the MDiv program to state an interest in a concentration by submitting a “concentration declaration” form to the Office of Academic Affairs.
 Students will work with their faculty advisers to design an appropriate course of study for the student’s remaining semesters in the program.

 Courses taken to fulfill requirements of a concentration will also count as Divinity electives.

-Currently, four concentrations are available.
+Currently, three concentrations are available.

 - An Interfaith Literacy and Leadership concentration is designed to provide students with opportunities for focused study of a non-Christian religious or spiritual tradition.